keijiro/Cloner/README.md

 was newly introduced in Unity 5.6.

-*Cloner* creates instances of a given template mesh and place them onto vertices of a base model.
-It uses a [compute shader] for vertex animation and [GPU instancing] for duplicating the template mode.
-With helps of these GPU features, it draws complex animation without spending much CPU time.
+*Cloner* creates instances of a given template mesh and place them onto vertices of a given base model.
+It uses a [compute shader] for vertex animation and [GPU instancing] for duplicating the template model.
+With helps of these GPU features, it can draw complex animation without spending much CPU time.

 [procedural instancing]: https://docs.unity3d.com/ScriptReference/Graphics.DrawMeshInstancedIndirect.html
 [compute shader]: https://docs.unity3d.com/Manual/ComputeShaders.html